 Trish earned her MBA from the Yale School of Management.
 She holds three coaching certifications and has served as President of SANDAPT (San Diego Chapter of the Association for Psychological Type).
 Trish’s career in the for-profit sector spans 20 years and includes employment at American Express, Lexus, iCrossing, Toyota Financial Services and North Star Coaching.

 Simone later earned her MA in Postsecondary Educational Leadership with a specialization in Student Affairs at San Diego State University.
 Her decision to pursue a master’s degree was fueled by her desire to represent the foster youth community in higher education.
 During and after her master’s program, Simone contributed her lived experience and education to support students in the SDSU Guardian Scholars Program – first as a graduate assistant and finally as the Program Coordinator.
-In these roles, Simone supported the personal and professional development and academic achievements of her students while challenging them to be reflective, goal-oriented and make strides toward becoming the best version of themselves.

 Jennifer’s professional work experience spans over 20 years in the media and advertising industry as a sales and marketing executive.
 Born and raised in the Buffalo-Niagara Falls, NY area, Jennifer earned a Bachelor of Science in Professional & Technical Communications and double minored in Business and Psychology.
 In 2017 she left the world of media to go back to school and finished an Executive MBA program in December 2018.
 While earning her MBA, Jennifer also began studying the world of nonprofit and how her corporate skill set could transfer over.
 She knew she wanted to move into purpose-driven work for her second act.